The project to promote support for people with neurodevelopmental disorders

 This research will focus on work and tasks in advanced and cutting-edge IT fields.
 In particular, in advanced and cutting-edge IT fields where attention to detail, tolerance for repetitive tasks, and immediate reactions are required, the characteristics of people with autism spectrum disorder (ASD) and attention-deficit hyperactivity disorder (ADHD) are expected to be advantageous, and there is a significant labor shortage, so it is expected that employment opportunities will be created.
 Specifically, we will quantitatively and qualitatively evaluate the following points, compile them as methods for improving the environment so that people with developmental disorder characteristics can thrive, and develop support systems and tools to disseminate and raise awareness.

-(1) The relationship between "work content, environmental factors at the workplace, etc." and "physical and mental health status, etc. of people with developmental disorders (= performance at work)"
+(1) The relationship between "environmental factors such as work contents and human environmental factors at the workplace" and " individual status such as physical and mental health status of people with neurodevelopmental disorders (including performance at work)."

-(2) The relationship between "communication between corporate management personnel and people with developmental disabilities" and "the performance and physical and mental health status of both parties"
+(2) The relationship between "communication between corporate management personnel and people with neurodevelopmental disorders " and "the performance and physical and mental health status of both parties."

 - Measurement and analysis of the relationship between environmental factors and the mental and physical state of people with developmental disorders (in a laboratory)